Padparad/COVID/README.txt

 COVID
+A project that simulates the spread of contagious virus using a relationship graph.

+Input:
 java StopContagion [-d] [-r RADIUS] num_nodes input_file, where [-d] and [-r] are optional parameters.
 And we consider the examples provided by the handout, here's a few points:
 1. PLEASE type in [-d] when testing removeByDegree();